bbauska/JS-g4g/README.md

 <h3>1.
 Using Font Awesome Icons</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>Font Awesome is a popular icon library that provides scalable vector icons.
 To use Font Awesome,
-you need to include a CDN link to the library in your HTML document's <head> section.
-Then, you can use the appropriate class name associated with an inline element, such as the <i> tag, to display the required icon.</p>
+you need to include a CDN link to the library in your HTML document's &lt;head&gt; section.
+Then, you can use the appropriate class name associated with an inline element, such as the &lt;i&gt; tag, to display the required icon.</p>

 ```